Human Resources, Recruiting & People Operations job market report cover, Baltimore-Columbia-Towson, MD, 2026-06

 Career Switchers

-Difficulty: High unless your prior work already overlaps with staffing, compliance, scheduling, case handling, or reporting.
+Difficulty: Hard unless your prior work already overlaps with records, compliance, scheduling, customer communication, or systems administration.

 Salary Reality